Doing your taxes is stressful enough, but this time of year you also have to be extra vigilant about IRS-impersonation scams.

 How to protect yourself: The IRS will mainly communicate with you by mail, although they may sometimes call.
 But they won’t demand immediate payment or threaten you.

-Here’s on what the IRS will or won’t do and how to tell when you’re dealing with the real thing.
+Here’s a rundown on what the IRS will or won’t do and how to tell when you’re dealing with the real thing.

 Unemployment benefits fraud